Invest in Youth enhances the academic abilities, life prospects and self-confidence of struggling learners in Seattle Public Schools.

 Invest in Youth is a business-to-youth tutoring program created in 1997 by financial advisor Harriett Morton.
 Sponsored by her firm, Morton, Clarke, Fu & Metcalf, Harriett understood the importance of a strong education in creating confident, good, productive citizens.
 As a professional in the financial services industry, she believed her professional colleagues would be willing to volunteer as after school tutors and offer struggling students the inimitable one-on-one time of a caring adult.

 The program developed as a way to assist students with their homework at the earliest age available, grades three through five.
 Tutor/student pairings ideally last multiple school years.
 Schools meet three criteria: a substantial number of students in need of tutoring, school administrators who welcome the "one hour, one child, one day a week" idea and easy access for downtown employees on their way home.

 Harriett began Invest in Youth with 9 tutors at one school.
-During the 2016-2017 school year, the program counted more than 100 volunteer tutors, serving 105 students.
+By the end of our 21st school year (2017-2018), the program regularly counts more than 100 volunteer tutors, serving approximately 100 students each year.
 The program has expanded to include tutors from other professions, as well as students.
-Currently, the program operates in five schools and offers a one-on-one approach in all 5 schools, as well as a small group enrichment program at 3 sites.
+Currently, the program operates in six schools and offers a one-on-one approach in all schools, as well as a small group enrichment program at three sites.